 Our Mission

-Our current program focus is transforming food systems with our local schools.
+The First is transforming food systems with our local schools.
 We call this initiative feed jefferson county, (food Education & Enterprise development.)
+School gardens and garden education, farm to Cafeteria, and career and technical education related to the food and farm economy are components of this work.

 Our History

 The Community Wellness Project (CWP) began in 2007 to address health and nutrition issues in Jefferson County schools.
+For a few years CWP was known as the Jefferson Farm to School Coalition.
 Our work has included creating and maintaining school gardens, helping food service procure local organic food, and working with educators to enhance the curriculum with agriculture, nutrition, and culinary programs.
+Over the years we have been well positioned to tackle other school-related wellness projects, including sponsoring events, trainings, and teacher wellness initiatives.

 The Community Wellness Project is a 501(c)3 non-profit organization.
 All donations are tax deductible.